ava-labs/avalanche-sdk-typescript/primary-network/README.md

 ### Quickstart

-Most of the code will require these boilerplate instantiations
+Most of the code will use these boilerplate instantiations

 ```typescript
 import { createPrimaryNetworkClient, Wallet } from "@avalanche-sdk/primary-network";